SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-- **Memorial Day Observance**:
-  - Memorial Day is a federal holiday in the United States for honoring and mourning military personnel who have died in the performance of their military duties.
-  - The holiday is observed on the last Monday of May.
-  - It originated after the American Civil War to commemorate the Union and Confederate soldiers who died in the Civil War.
-  - By the 20th century, it had been extended to honor all Americans who have died in all wars.
-  -
+As of my last knowledge update in 2023, a recurring event that typically happens on or around May 27th in the United States is:

+- Memorial Day (observed) – This federal holiday is observed on the last Monday of May each year, which can occasionally fall on May 27th, depending on the calendar year.
+On Memorial Day, Americans remember and honor the men and women of the armed forces who have died in service to their country.
+Here are some common activities and observ
 ### Positive Qoute
 ------
-"Every sunrise 🌅 is a new page in the book of life, filled with opportunity and hope.
-Embrace it with all your heart 💖 and let your spirit soar! 🕊️"
+"Every sunrise is a gift.
+Unwrap it with a grateful heart and let your soul shine! 🌅✨🙏"